Naotsun19B/PulldownBuilder/README.md

 [Naotsun](https://twitter.com/Naotsun_UE)

 ## History

+- (2023/02/01) v1.9
+  Fixed a bug that crashes when starting the editor
+  Fixed a bug where generic not equal node was converted to pull-down struct not equal node
+  Fixed a bug that the display was not updated when the default value of the graph pin was changed
+  Default values can now be copied or pasted from the graph pin context menu
+  You can now open the PulldownContents asset underlying the variable pulldown structure from the context menu of the graph pin or details panel

 - (2022/11/08) v1.8
   Fixed a crash when searching for a node when the editor language is other than English